-The fourth and final major championship of the year is the 2018 PGA Championship at Bellerive Country Club in St. Louis.
+The second major of the year is at the 2019 PGA Championship at Bethpage Black Course in New York.
 Halfway through the tournament, there will be a cut.

 Here's how the PGA Championship cut rule works